-Based on that first relationship, we learn we can either 1) feel secure, 2) avoid closeness, 3) … Come Read the Rest
+Based on that first relationship, we learn we can either 1) feel secure, 2) avoid closeness, 3) reject emotional needs, or 4) expect … Come Read the Rest

 To feel close, you need to open your inner world — your thoughts and feelings — to another person.
 You have to trust your partner to care about how you feel and to respond.

 As you find your partner cares about you and treats you kindly, you can risk being vulnerable.
 If you can’t trust your partner to respond to your needs and your relationship well, it’s hard to make love last.

 Trust deepens each time a partner makes the other feel seen and accepted.
 Each time two people turn toward each other emotionally, trust recharges.
 One person says, in some way, “I need you,” and the other responds, “I’m here.”